 How much Cosentyx or Stelara costs depends on the treatment plan your doctor prescribes, your insurance plan, and your pharmacy.
 You can find price estimates for the medications on GoodRx.com.

 Both Cosentyx and Stelara are brand-name drugs.
 Neither drug is currently available in biosimilar form.
 (A biosimilar is a medication that’s similar to a brand-name biologic drug.)
 Biosimilars also usually cost less than brand-name drugs.

 Here are answers to some frequently asked questions about Cosentyx and Stelara.

 If you have hair loss during treatment with Stelara or Cosentyx, talk with your doctor.
 They’ll check to see if you have other health conditions that may be causing your hair loss.
 They can also describe ways to help reduce your hair loss.

 Do Cosentyx and Stelara work differently?

 Yes, these drugs do work in slightly different ways.
-They’re both biologic treatments (drugs produced from living cells).
+They’re both biologic treatments.
 And they both reduce overactivity in your immune system (your body’s defense against disease).
 Both drugs reduce the inflammation that causes symptoms of plaque psoriasis and psoriatic arthritis.
 But they do this by working on different proteins produced by your immune system.